ddnexus/irt/README.markdown

 ### Binding Sessions (yellow)

-You can open a binding session from any file being evaluated with the directive 'irt binding'.
+You can open a binding session from any file with the directive 'irt binding': you don't even need to use the IRT executable.
+It works also from the rails code, while the server is running.
+(See Rails)

 The 'self' of the new session will be the 'self' at the line you called it, so you can play with local variables and methods as you would do it at that line.